highlightjs/highlight.js/readme.eng.txt

-  function         function header "def some_name(...):" class            class header "class SomeName(...):" title            name of a function or a class inside a header symbol           symbol
+  function         function header "def some_name(...):" class            class header "class SomeName(...):" title            name of a function or a class inside a header parent           name of a parent class symbol           symbol instancevar      instance variable

 Perl: